Hidden Windows Features – Unlocking Secret Settings and Tweaks for Better Performance

 1. Open the Control Panel and go to Power Options .

-2. Click Choose what the power buttons do the left panel.
+2. Click Choose what the power buttons do in the left panel.

 3. Select Change settings that are currently unavailable .